ZhengdaoLI0602/AAE6102_A1_LIZhengdao_24039157r/README.md

 In the measurement noise covariance matrix, we set the variance for delta pseudorange measurement to be 10m, and that for delta pseudorange rate to be 0.1m/s.
 For the setting of the process noise covariance matrix Q, the prediction and update procedures of EKF, one can refer to [^3].
 Besides, the initial position of EKF is set based on positioning results given by OLS.

 We set a period of 90ms for a navigation solution, and finally get the total resultant number of epochs during 90s to be 926.
 For the open-sky and urban datasets, we benchmark the positioning results of OLS, WLS and EKF with the ground truth locations in the latitude-longitude-height (LLH) coordinate.
-The 2D results are presented in Figure 2a for open-sky dataset, and in Figure 2b for the urban dataset Besides, the position error (Figure 3a and 3b) and velocity (Figure 4a and 4b) in Earth-North-Up (ENU) coordinate are plotted for both datasets.
+The 2D results are presented in Figure 2a for open-sky dataset, and in Figure 2b for the urban dataset.
+Besides, the position error (Figure 3a and 3b) and velocity (Figure 4a and 4b) in Earth-North-Up (ENU) coordinate are plotted for both datasets.

 ![F2](https://github.com/user-attachments/assets/5fe51d83-5ba6-4b3e-971d-001637e2a892)